xyliatgithub/EN650654-2025/LabFour/readme.md

-# Lab 4 - Intrusion Detection Systems on GENI
+# Lab 4 - Intrusion Detection Systems

 In this lab assignment, you will get familiar with the intrusion detection system of Snort.